What is a Parish Council?

 Disley Parish Council is run by seven parish councillors from the village, elected every four years, who appoint a chairman as the leader.
 The Parish Clerk, who receives remuneration, is an employee if the Council and is non-political.
 The clerk is responsible for the organisation of the council including dealing with correspondence, financial matters, preparing the agenda for meetings and personnel.

 The council meets at Disley Community Centre at 7.30pm on the second Wednesday of every month.
 Agendas and for all meetings are posted on village notice boards and agenda and minutes are on the website HERE.

 Yes.
 You are very welcome to sit in on the meetings.
 In fact we encourage you to attend so that you are fully informed about what is happening to your village.
 Your role is to observe only but a designated part of the agenda, the Public Forum, allows you to express your views and make comments on any of the items on the agenda or any subject that falls within the Parish Council’s remit.
 It is advisable to let the Clerk know in advance if you wish to speak or ask questions on a specific topic or agenda item.

 How can we find out more about what the Parish Council does?

 Attend the meetings and see how the council works.
-Take time to view our agendas and other information on this website or noticeboards.
-Read our minutes, which are available once approved, from the Parish Clerk or on this website.
+Take time to view the agendas and other information on this website or noticeboards.
+Read the minutes, which are available once approved, from the Parish Clerk or on this website.
 Do please ask us for information or download it yourself from our website.